CPAN-Security/security.metacpan.org/docs/cna-faq.md

 #### This issue has been known for years.
 Why is a CVE being issued now?

-There are many security issues that are "known" by people who have experience with a piece of software, but rarely documented and available to everyone, r when they are documented in bug reports, they are overlooked.
+There are many security issues that are "known" by people who have experience with a piece of software, but rarely documented and available to everyone.
+Even when they are documented in bug reports, they are often overlooked.

-Publishing a CVE alerts users about an issue they need to consider when evaluating risk.
+Publishing a CVE alerts users about an issue, so they may consider and evaluate their risk.

 #### The CVE is for 2025, but this bug was first documented in 2014.
 Why won't you change it?

 The CVE number was reserved for the year that we believe the vulnerability was first reported.
 (This may be in a bug tracker or mailing list or blog post.)
 Once the number has been shared outside of the CNA (to the module authors, for example) or published, it cannot be changed.

 Sometimes as a result of publication, people contact the CNA to identify earlier reports.
-We will update the CVE record to reflect additional information.
+We will update the CVE record to reflect this additional information.

 #### Do CVEs make the Perl community look bad?